Bank Affiliate Transactions: Navigating Regulation W, Sections 23A and 23B of the Federal Reserve Act

 The panel will review these and other key issues:

 - What are the qualitative and quantitative limits and collateral requirements of Section 23A for covered transactions?

-- How does Section 23B ensure that transactions between banks and their affiliates occur on market terms?
+- How does Section 23B ensure that banks' and affiliates' transactions occur on market terms?